BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/complex.md

 We require [*complex numbers*](def-complex-number).
 These numbers extend real numbers by definition, but their definition is not arbitrary.
 Instead, it has been meticulously crafted so that complex numbers possess all necessary properties to be integrated into all known and accepted theories.
-To define complex numbers, we introduce a special symbol $i$ (some prefer to use $j$), which is defined as follows:
+To define complex numbers, we introduce a special symbol $i$ (some prefer to use $j$), which is defined as follows *imaginary number*:

 ```{math}
 :label: eq:complex:i
 i^2 := -1.
 ```

+We can define $i$ in a self-referential manner and it was Spencer-Brown {cite}`brown:1969` who thought about such paradoxical definitions as generator:

+$$i \leftarrow -1/i.$$

+Assuming, we initialize $i$ with one, this generator would generate the following oscillation: $-1, 1, -1, 1, \ldots $ which is an interesting perspective.
+However, in general, we just use the static definition above without the need for the involvement of time.
 Again, complex numbers are invented but they are also discovered because everything works out, i.e., they have all the rich mathematical properties we desire and require.
 Let us solve Eq. {eq}`eq:complex:ex1`: